 The most powerful means of facial rejuvenation is via a surgical facelift.
 This is performed through incisions just in front of and behind the ear.
 Through this incision, the structures of the face including the skin, muscle, ligaments, and the all-important superficial musculo-aponeurotic system (SMAS) layer of the face can be clearly accessed.
 Excess skin can be excised using this incision and the scar will be well hidden.
 Several adjunctive techniques can be used and can vary depending on the intended outcome.
 These include suture techniques such as SMAS plication or the MACS lift.

-Dr Adrian prefers sturdier SMAS modifications to achieve lasting results, such as the lateral SMASectomy to shape the lower face, or the high-SMAS/deep-plane facelift to address ageing of the mid and lower face.
+Our doctors prefer sturdier SMAS modifications to achieve lasting results, such as the lateral SMASectomy to shape the lower face, or the high-SMAS/deep-plane facelift to address ageing of the mid and lower face.
 Whilst these are slightly more complex procedures, with the proper knowledge and techniques, they are safe and can achieve more lasting, satisfactory results.

 How is a surgical facelift performed?